omerl13/raspberrypi-rf-dooya-controller/README.md

 - A 433MHz transmitter and receiver modules
 - Jumpers wires to connect the transmitter and receiver to the RaspberryPi

-## Web Server
-Notes:
-- Set the server URL in `templates/index.html` and `templates/multi.html` (default to `127.0.0.1`)
-- Triggering multiple requests fast will cause some errors, due to the lack of synchronization mechanism

-### UI
-There are 2 HTML pages available:
-1. `templates/index.html` (route: `/`) - this page provides a simple UI, similar to Dooya DC2700 Remote Control
-2. `templates/multi.html` (route: `/multi`) - this page provides a similar UI, with an addidion of select component to support multi-channels, similar to Dooya DC2702 Remote Control
-- It is possible to use `multi.html` page as a single RC for multiple products

-### API
-- `/ctrl?name={name}` - used to trigger the transmitter to transmit the requested code using the `name` query parameter

 ## Recording RF Signals
 The `receicer.py` module is used to record RF signals from the remote control, in order to reuse it later
 - Requires pyplot (`sudo apt-get install python-matplotlib`)